ParallelMaths/parallel/pages/7-25-easter-challenges.md

 </div>

 *	Tackle each Parallelogram in one go.
 Don’t get distracted.
-*	Finish by midnight on Sunday if your whole class is doing parallelograms.
+*	Finish before the end of Easter holidays.
 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.